jsheridanwells/JeremyWells.Io/_posts/2020-06-29-weather-walking-skeleton-02.md

 1. The method takes in the name of a location and a unit of measurement, defaulting to metric.
 1. A URL is built using these parameters and an API key. __Note that if you want to skip the configuration step from the previous tutorial, you can copy paste your OpenWeatherMap API key here, and the method should work.__
 1. An `HttpClient` object is built to return the data.
-1. `HttpClient` makes the call to the API, reads the result as a JSON string, then deserializes the desired values.
+1. `HttpClient` makes the call to the API, reads the result as a stream, then deserializes the desired values.
 1. Finally, a list of weather forecasts is built and returned.

 This method will work as is, but it has a few code smells.
 First, the service class will be difficult to unit test because `HttpClient` is instantiated directly in the method.
 A test that triggers the method will make an actual call to the API which is undesirable for several reasons including inconsistent test results if the API happens to fail.
 We can take advantage of [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1) to make the `HttpClient` object more versatile.